ehlowr0ld/hmr/README.md

 > [!TIP]
 > A little backstory: the code for hmr lives in [another repo](https://github.com/promplate/pyth-on-line/tree/0b14d04e36337a6ff4d5a7a84cd22ee6890901e7/src/python/common/reactivity) because, truth be told, I wasn’t planning on building an HMR framework.
 This started as an experiment in bringing reactive programming to Python.
 Along the way, I realized why not make a module’s globals [reactive](https://github.com/promplate/pyth-on-line/blob/0b14d04e36337a6ff4d5a7a84cd22ee6890901e7/src/python/common/reactivity/helpers.py#L84)?
 And that’s how hmr was born!
 While it began as a side project, I see tremendous potential in it.

 For now, this repo is a humble README and a place to kick off the conversation.
 If you think hmr has potential, or you just want to throw ideas around, I’d love to hear from you.
-We believe that the Python community can benefit from a more dynamic development experience, and we’re excited to see where this can take us!`
+We believe that the Python community can benefit from a more dynamic development experience, and we’re excited to see where this can take us!

+## Further reading

+About fine-grained reactivity, I recommend reading [SolidJS’s excellent explanation](https://docs.solidjs.com/advanced-concepts/fine-grained-reactivity).